akkikoomar27/health-risk-prediction-catboost/README.md

 # 🏥 Health Risk Prediction Using Machine Learning

-## 📖 Project Overview

-This project focuses on predicting an individual's health condition based on lifestyle and wellness indicators such as:

-- Sleep Duration
-- Heart Rate
-- BMI
-- Diet Type
-- Stress Level
-- Physical Activity
-- Exercise Duration
-- Water Intake
-- Smoking & Alcohol Habits
+Welcome to the **Health Risk Prediction** project!
+This repository contains an end-to-end machine learning solution that predicts an individual's health condition using lifestyle, wellness, and physiological indicators.

-The goal is to classify people into:
+The model classifies individuals into:

 ✅ Fit